trackabout/login-ad/login-ad.md

 For full details, [please read this document](https://meta.trackabout.com/wiki/Azure_Migration_Announcement).

 ##Changes to Mobile Device Authorization for TAMobile 6 Clients
-For our clients that are currently using TA6 on handheld devices and mobile unit passwords, TrackAbout is enhancing the way we authenticate users.
+For our clients that are currently using TAMobile 6 on handheld devices and mobile unit passwords, TrackAbout is enhancing the way we authenticate users.

 ###What does this mean?